elitalon/elitalon.github.io/_posts/2024-08-11-a-conversation-about-tdd.md

 **Me:** It's true that in some rare cases the resulting design is not the simplest.
 But I think it's a trade-off worth making when you consider all other benefits.

 **Me:** I'm not dogmatic either.
 There are times when I write tests after the fact.
-My guess is that nowadays I write 80% of my code using TDD and the rest ‘the old way’
+My guess is that nowadays I write 80% of my code using TDD and the rest "the old way"

 **Friend:** You tend to write less code?!
 Break it down.